bitcoin-sv/bsv-skills-center/guides/sdks/py/examples/EXAMPLE_COMPLEX_TX.md

 An input in a Bitcoin transaction represents the bitcoins being spent.
 It's essentially a reference to a previous transaction's output.
 Inputs have several key components:

-* **`source_transaction` or `source_txid`**: A reference to either the source transaction (another Transaction instance), its TXID.
-Referencing the transaction itself is always preferred because it exposes more information to the library about the outputs it contains.
+* **`source_transaction`**: A `Transaction` object representing the transaction, which contains the UTXO the input is spending.
+Note, that this transaction may also only be partialy complete.
+* **`source_txid`**: The TXID of the transaction where our input is spending an UTXO from.
+It's important to pass this information if the transaction we passed under the `source_transaction` parameter is incomplete, since the SDK in that case has no way of automatically reconstructing the TXID.
 * **`source_output_index`**: A zero-based index indicating which output of the referenced transaction is being spent.
 * **`sequence`**: A sequence number for the input.
 It allows for the replacement of the input until a transaction is finalized.
 If omitted, the final sequence number is used.
 * **`unlocking_script`**: This script proves the spender's right to access the bitcoins from the spent output.
 It typically contains a digital signature and, optionally, other data like public keys.